-I don’t know what that was all about, she muttered, almost defensively, as though the happenings had nothing to do with her, then, as an after-thought she added, I’m never trying that again!
+I don’t know what that was all about, she muttered, almost defensively, as though the happenings had nothing to do with her.
+Then, as an after-thought she added, I’m never trying that again!

 Trying?, the giants grumbled in disbelief.
 Could it be?, it thought, dumbstruck.
 The woman tracked me down by intuiting some way to possess my past self?
 The giant could not even fathom how such a thing could work.
-And she had, improvised it, on a whim?
+And she had improvised it… on a whim?

 For a moment, she thought to call out for its help, but her desperate speed had left her lungs screaming for air.
-The end of the circle was in sight, when she came to a abrupt halt.
+Would she make it?
+The end of the circle was almost in sight.
 The sudden decision surprised even herself.
-Within a few breaths, she accumulated enough air and yelled.
+She tumbled to a stop on the forest floor, and within a few desperate breaths, she accumulated enough air to yell.